puppetlabs-toy-chest/puppetlabs-aws/README.md

 1. Install the retries gem and the Amazon AWS Ruby SDK gem.

+  * If you're running Puppet from the `puppet-agent` package or running Puppet Enterprise 2015.2.0 you can install the gems using:

+      `/opt/puppetlabs/puppet/bin/gem install aws-sdk-core retries`

-    * If you're using open source Puppet, the SDK gem should be installed into the same Ruby used by Puppet.
-Install the gems with these commands:
+  * If you're using an older version of open source Puppet, install the gems into the same Ruby used by Puppet with these commands:

-      `gem install aws-sdk-core`

-      `gem install retries`
+      `gem install aws-sdk-core retries`

-  * If you're running Puppet Enterprise, install both the gems with this command:
+  * If you're running Puppet Enterprise 3.x, install both the gems with this command:

       `/opt/puppet/bin/gem install aws-sdk-core retries`

-  This allows the gems to be used by the Puppet Enterprise Ruby.

-  * If you're running [Puppet Server](https://github.com/puppetlabs/puppet-server), you need to make both gems available to JRuby with:
+  * If you're running [Puppet Server](https://github.com/puppetlabs/puppet-server), you also need to make both gems available to JRuby with:

       `/opt/puppet/bin/puppetserver gem install aws-sdk-core retries`